A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces: Introduction

 where $d^{\pi}_{\rho}\in \clP(S)$ is the occupancy measure associated with $\pi$.
-The flat derivative \eqref{eq:delta_V_delta_pi-intro} is consistent with the classical derivative in $\pi$ (see, e.g., Lemma 1 of \cite{lan2023policy}) when dealing with discrete action spaces.
-It also generalises the notation of the flat derivative applied to probability measures (see e.g., \cite{liu2023polyak}) to encompass probability transition kernels.\footnotemark
+The flat derivative \eqref{eq:delta_V_delta_pi-intro} represents the first-order variation of the value function with respect to perturbations within the policy space $\Pi_\mu$ (see Appendix~\ref{sec:policy_gradient} for a more detailed comparison with the classical policy gradient formula established for tabular MDPs).
+It generalises the notation of the flat derivative applied to probability measures (see e.g., \cite{liu2023polyak}) to encompass probability transition kernels.

 Using the flat derivative, we propose the following gradient flow for \eqref{eq:value_rho_introduction}:

 where for each $\pi$, $\frac{\delta V^{\pi}_{\tau}}{\delta \pi}$ denotes the flat derivative \eqref{eq:delta_V_delta_pi-intro} relative to the pairing $\langle \cdot, \cdot\rangle_{d^{\pi}_{\rho}}$: